modelbased/minirllab/README.md

 ### Easy Agent Experiments for Beginners

-I wrote this set of scripts to help me research and experiement with the latest papers in RL, as well as a way to learn Python and PyTorch.
+I wrote this set of scripts to help me research and experiement with the latest concepts in RL, as well as a way to learn Python and PyTorch.

+It is a setup and workflow that works well for me to debug and experiment with concepts like agent algorithms, world models, planning, plasticity, transformers etc, and other beginners might find it a useful starting point for their own experiments.

-The focus of Mini RL Lab is on continous control gym-like environments aimed at physical systems or expensive-to-sample simulations - my personal research interest, and it makes the problem and architecture space tractable on modest hardware.
+The focus of Mini RL Lab is on continous control gym-like environments aimed at physical systems or expensive-to-sample simulations - my personal research interest, and it makes the problem and architecture space tractable.

-The basis is CleanRL's PPO agent [https://github.com/vwxyzjn/cleanrl] which I modified to:
+The basis is CleanRL's PPO and SAC agents [https://github.com/vwxyzjn/cleanrl] which I modified to:

 1. Separate the environment rollout and logging from the agent code.
-CleanRL's single file approach is great but I find this arrangement easier to use for experiments
+CleanRL's single file approach is great but I find this arrangement easier for experiments
 2. Simplify the code
 3. Use different specialised training scripts